ignaciomsarmiento/ignaciomsarmiento.github.io/index.md

 I'm a PhD Candidate at the [University of Illinois at Urbana Champaign](http://www.economics.illinois.edu).

-My interests are in Public, Urban, and Real Estate Economics
+My interests are in Public, Urban, and Real Estate Economics.
+You can find my [CV here](/assets/CV_Sarmiento_Barbieri.pdf).

 I'm also the current [Econometrics Lab Consultant](http://www.econ.illinois.edu/~lab)